Install the gearbox on a workbench or stand

 Remove the push rod from the 3rd and 4th gear shift rod.

-Remove the pin from the 1st and 2nd gear shift fork.
+Remove the mounting pin of the 1st and 2nd gear shift fork.

-Remove the 1st and 2nd gear shift fork and rod assembly and the reverse gear fork and rod assembly travel.
+Remove the 1st and 2nd gear shift fork and rod assembly, and the reverse gear fork and rod assembly.

-With the help of an assistant, remove the "primary shaft - secondary shaft - reverse idler gear shaft" assembly.
+With the help of an assistant, remove the "input shaft - output shaft - reverse idler gear shaft" assembly.